Sri Lanka trying to reduce overall debt by $17 billion, president says

 Wickremesinghe said no final decision had been taken yet on domestic debt restructuring.

-Sri Lanka needs to accelerate growth to 6% or higher by 2028 or 2029 to repay debt and develop, he added.
+He added that the country needs to accelerate growth to 6% or higher by 2028 or 2029 to repay debt and develop.

+Sri Lanka is yet to finalise the debt restructuring plan which was expected to be handed over to the IMF, creditors and bondholders by the end of April, a senior finance Ministry source said, adding that the government is in touch with the IMF regarding the matter.

+"We are still finalising the plan, it requires a lot of serious discussions.
+The (restructuring) programme may get delayed a few days or a week," the source said, declining to be named as they were not authorised to speak to media.